Thulium: Chemical properties

 Thulium reacts with various metallic and non-metallic elements forming a range of binary compounds, including TmN, TmS, TmC2, Tm2C3, TmH2, TmH3, TmSi2, TmGe3, TmB4, TmB6 and TmB12.
 Like most lanthanides, the +3 state is most common and is the only state observed in thulium solutions.
 Thulium exists as a Tm(3+) ion in solution.
 In this state, the thulium ion is surrounded by nine molecules of water.
 Tm(3+) ions exhibit a bright blue luminescence.
 Because it occurs late in the series, the +2 oxidation state can also exist, stabilized by the nearly full 4f electron shell, but occurs only in solids.

-Thulium's only known oxide is Tm2O3.
+Thulium's only known oxide is link=thulium oxide|Tm2O3.
 This oxide is sometimes called "thulia".
 Reddish-purple thulium(II) compounds can be made by the reduction of thulium(III) compounds.
 Examples of thulium(II) compounds include the halides (except the fluoride).
 Some hydrated thulium compounds, such as TmCl3*7H2O and Tm2(C2O4)3*6H2O are green or greenish-white.
 Thulium dichloride reacts very vigorously with water.
-This reaction results in hydrogen gas and Tm(OH)3 exhibiting a fading reddish color.
+This reaction results in hydrogen gas and link=thulium(III) hydroxide|Tm(OH)3 exhibiting a fading reddish color.
 Combination of thulium and chalcogens results in thulium chalcogenides.

 Thulium reacts with hydrogen chloride to produce hydrogen gas and thulium chloride.
 With nitric acid it yields thulium nitrate, Tm(NO3)3.

 Isotopes

-Natural thulium consists of the single stable isotope thulium-169 (it is predicted to undergo alpha decay to holmium-165 with a very long half-life.).
+Natural thulium consists of the single observationally stable isotope thulium-169, which is predicted to undergo alpha decay to holmium-165 with a very long half-life.
 Known isotopes of thulium range from ^{144}Tm to ^{183}Tm.

 The primary decay mode before the stable isotope, ^{169}Tm, is electron capture to erbium isotopes, and the primary mode after is beta emission to ytterbium isotopes.
 The longest-lived radioisotopes are thulium-171, which has a half-life of 1.92 years, and thulium-170, which has a half-life of 128.6 days.
 Most other isotopes have half-lives under 10 minutes.